rohan843/cybersecurity-notes/README.md

 ## Security Information and Event Management (SIEM) Tools

-A SIEM tool is an application that collects and analyzes log data to monitor critical activities in an orga
+A SIEM tool is an application that collects and analyzes log data to monitor critical activities in an organization.